2020PB/police-brutality/all-locations.md

 The reporter states that they were beaten by police, their glasses were broken, and their phone thrown.
 In a subsequent video, the reporter speaks to the police chief and states in the description that they were pepper-sprayed.
 The police chief states that he will open an investigation.
 A second reporter off-screen tells the chief that multiple journalists were assaulted.

-tags: pepper-spray, spray, shield, beat, strike, punch, journalist, property-destruction
+tags: pepper-spray, spray, shield, beat, strike, punch, journalist, property-destruction, protestor

 id: mi-detroit-7